 6. If you have a large house and its too expensive to heat or cool the entire space, putting in a mini split can help you downsize and save on energy costs.

 Many people who either live alone or as a couple in a big house that used to have other family members like to install a mini split in rooms such as their master bedroom, and keep the central air thermostat at a minimum.

 Pros and Cons

-Here are the top benefits homeowners enjoy after installing ductless air conditioning.
+Here are the top benefits homeowners enjoy after installing ductless heat pump or air conditioning.

 Compared to portable AC units, which go inside the window, you can barely notice when a ductless unit is turned on and running.

 It speeds up and slows down based on the needs of the system, instead of shutting off entirely like a traditional HVAC compressor.
 This can save energy, because a lot of energy is consumed during compressor start-up.

 An Energy Star rated ductless unit can save you up to 30% in energy costs, compared to central air.
 This is because in many central ac systems, air is lost through leaking ductwork.

 If ducts have been poorly installed, air leaks will also happen.
 This would not be an issue with a mini split.